 3. Federal Direct Student Loan Entrance Counseling

 If the financial aid portal does not show the Federal Direct Loan Entrance Counseling as received, you can access and complete the counseling session at www.studentloans.gov.
 This step can take 20 to 30 minutes to complete.
-Using your FSA ID, click the green "Log In" button and complete the "Entrance Counseling."
+Using your FSA ID, click the "Log In" button and complete the "Entrance Counseling."
 Please be sure to select "Entrance Counseling" NOT "Financial Awareness Counseling" which is financial literacy information.
 While helpful, it does not meet the "Entrance Counseling" requirement.
 Return here when complete.

 4. Federal Direct Student Loan Promissory Note